Lose weight! Get fit! Start saving!

 Habits not goals

-Together, we decided on a new rule that if there’s a wait at the station, instead of heading to the shops, Martha would walk to the next station.
-This new habit helped Martha tackle her spending and had the added bonus of helping with her fitness goal as well.
+Together, we decided on a new rule that if there’s a wait at the station, instead of heading to the shops, Terri would walk to the next station.
+This new habit helped Terri tackle her spending and had the added bonus of helping with her fitness goal as well.

 Habits are the things you do on a regular basis; they’re deeply ingrained.
 If I’m working with someone on behaviour change it means they’ve got unwanted results from their current habits and want to improve the way they’re handling things.